-State aid will decrease by approximately \$51,000 for fiscal year 2009.
-The Charleston County annual appropriation has been less than requested for several years.
+State aid will decrease by at least \$158,000 for fiscal year 2010.
+The Charleston County annual appropriation will be \$408,185 less than received in fiscal year 2009.
 The Board of Trustees has designated \$600,000 of fund balance to fund technology improvements, other board projects, and provide for emergencies.
-Most of the remaining fund balance will be budgeted to maintain the Library's current level of service for fiscal year 2009.
+Most of the remaining fund balance will be budgeted to maintain the Library's current level of service for fiscal year 2010.